-Here are some of my own insights and the things I use everyday to take care of my teeth.
+Here are some of my own insights and the things I use every day to take care of my teeth.
 But what about toothpaste?
 What is the best thing for your teeth?
 Here is what I have discovered.

 A month later, I started looking around for a natural tooth brightener.
 To make a long story short.
 I bought some tooth soap and I loved it along with my whole family.
 It doesn’t have much of a taste, so this is a good thing when it comes to the taste of soap.

 Then things began to happen after we started using toothsoap.
 The first thing that happened was my husband had a noticeable smell coming from his breath.
 I recognized this smell from years of being a dental assistant as bad bacteria.
 It had a similar smell to when we would go in and clean out a cavity.
 I talked to him about it and told him I thought he had a cavity and that maybe he should get it looked at.
 The smell got worse for a few weeks and he kept saying he was busy and it wasn’t bothering him and he would do it later.
 This went on for a while and then suddenly the smell was gone.
-Had the cavity gone away had the coconut oil killed this bacteria and was his tooth repairing itself?
-These are questions I am willing to get to the bottom of, but have to get him to cooperate to do it.
-His philosophy, if it ain’t broke don’t fix it.
+Had the cavity gone away?
+Had the coconut oil killed this bacteria and was his tooth repairing itself?
+These are questions I am willing to get to the bottom of, but I have to get him to cooperate to do it.
+His philosophy, “If it ain’t broke, don’t fix it.”
 So I have no concrete evidence as to whether there is still a cavity there or not.

-The next thing that happened was my friend and CPA was having terrible problems with her gums.
+My friend and CPA was having terrible problems with her gums.
 She was having gum scrapings with not much success.
-I recommended toothsoap and not only to her gums repair but the teeth that were loose in their sockets firmed up and she stop having any procedures because her teeth healed.
-She said when she first started using tooth soap her gums ached and then eventually subsided and her gums stopped hurting.
-She called me and said she is a believer in the power of this product and it saved her not only her teeth but hundreds of dollars.
+I recommended toothsoap and not only did her gums repair, but the teeth that were loose in their sockets firmed up and she stopped having any procedures because her teeth healed.
+She said when she first started using toothsoap her gums ached and then eventually subsided and her gums stopped hurting.
+She called me and said she is a believer in the power of this product and it saved not only her teeth but hundreds of dollars.